Import study data from CSV

 • Effect measure for a specific outcome for a study

-When you are preparing your data extraction sheet, it can be useful to set up the Review criteria in RevMan at the same time as these will need to match exactly with the data in your files.
-You can also set up the synthesis PICOs in advance and then your analyses will be populated when you import your data.
+• Set up the Review criteria in RevMan at the same time, as these will need to match exactly with the data in your files.

 Import error as the import files are in the incorrect format.

 Before importing, you will need to remove the yellow explainer row and save each data sheet separately as CSV UTF-8.
 Note that you should only have your own data, so make sure you have also removed the example data from the file.
-See the screenshot below for the correct settings when saving in Excel.

-Import error when I import my Risk of Bias 2 data.
+Import error when I import my risk of bias 2 data.

 When I imported my data I lost the formatting, such as bold and italics.